Chart Color Schemes

 Crows Nest - Rosalie has seen population growth performance typically on par with national averages when looking at short and medium term trends

-As of November 2025, Crows Nest - Rosalie's population is approximately 9,920.
-This represents an increase of 745 people since the 2021 Census, which recorded a population of 9,175.
-The ABS estimated resident population in June 2024 was 9,726, with an additional 195 validated new addresses since the Census date contributing to this growth.
-This results in a density ratio of 3.1 persons per square kilometer.
-Crows Nest - Rosalie's population grew by 8.1% between the 2021 Census and November 2025, outpacing both its SA3 area (5.4%) and SA4 region.
-Interstate migration accounted for approximately 89.7% of this growth.
+Based on AreaSearch's analysis, Crows Nest - Rosalie's population is around 9,920 as of Nov 2025.
+This reflects an increase of 745 people (8.1%) since the 2021 Census, which reported a population of 9,175 people.
+The change is inferred from the estimated resident population of 9,726 from the ABS as of June 2024 and an additional 195 validated new addresses since the Census date.
+This level of population equates to a density ratio of 3.1 persons per square kilometer.
+Crows Nest - Rosalie's 8.1% growth since the 2021 census exceeded the SA3 area (5.4%) and the SA4 region, marking it as a growth leader in the region.
+Population growth for the area was primarily driven by interstate migration that contributed approximately 89.7% of overall population gains during recent periods.

 Frequently Asked Questions - Population